jangmi-jo/watercolor/README.md

   Changing the mode of the app, I kept a mode property.
 To prevent redundant event listeners, I made three main event listeners on canvas and gave them different behaviors depending on the mode.

 ### Download picture
-  To save the file in local storage, I converted the canvas to png data and set the data url as a href to the download link at the client side.
+  To save the file in local computer, I converted the canvas to png data and set the data url as a href to the download link at the client side.

 ## Future Directions for the Project

-### UI fixes
-  Avoid the window alerts and make the background as css when user presses save, combine the background image and the canvas picture and save.
-So user can change the background freely.
-Get rid of the night mode and give variety of backgrounds.
-Make that as dropdown.

 ### Undo feature
   User can undo what they did last with undo button.